phoenixding/scdiff/README.md

 		* __1st column__: Cell ID, represents the ID for the cell.
 		* __2nd column__: Cell time, Integer, represents the measurement time of the cell.
 		* __3rd column__: Cell label, represents the label of the cell (if known).
 In most cases, we don't have any prior knowledge of the cell label.
 In this case, use "NA" instead.
-		Or, you can use any name you want name to label for each cell.
+		Or, you can use any name you want to label each cell.
 We don't use this information in our model and it's only used to mark the cell in the visualization.
 		* __4th- columns__: Gene expression values.

 	Example input: